cassiodias/cassiodias.github.io/_posts/2023-09-27-xp-courage.markdown

 ## Creating a Fearless Environment

-Now that we've explored the importance of courage in software development, let's touch on how to foster an environment that encourages team members to embrace these principles.
+Now that we've explored the importance of courage in software development let's touch on fostering an environment that encourages team members to embrace these principles.

 ### Open Communication